mit-ll-responsible-ai/hydra-zen/docs/_sources/tutorials/hierarchy.rst.txt

    # config for `Character`.
    CharConf = builds(Character, inventory=starter_gear)

-Finally, the top-level config for our app will simply specify that ``player`` is described by this character config:
+Finally, the top-level config for our application will simply specify that ``player`` is described by this character config:

 .. code-block:: python
-   :caption: The top-level config for our app
+   :caption: The top-level config for our application

    from hydra_zen import make_config